-Recent research into the experience of children and young people who have to go through private family court proceedings has come up with some recommendations to improve the process.
+Recent research into the experience of children and young people who go through private family court proceedings has developed some recommendations to improve the process.

 Researchers recommend that children should: